By Qineng Tan, L.Ac., Ph.D. & Xiaomei Cai, L.Ac., Ph.D.

 RA is different from osteoarthritis in that it can show up at any time in life.
 Sometime children develop Juvenile Rheumatoid Arthritis (also known as Juvenile Idiopathic Arthritis).
 Like RA in adults, this is an autoimmune disorder, and can cause other symptoms like fever and rashes.
 Some children will grow out of their RA symptoms; others may carry this disorder with them into adulthood.

 Most people with RA begin to show signs in their middle age.
 Women are more likely to have RA than men.
 As with other autoimmune diseases, medical science has not determined the exact Rheumatoid arthritis causes, but they may be partly genetic, and partly having to do with hormones.
 Environmental factors may contribute to RA, as can stress and strong emotions.
+Past illnesses or viral infections, like Epstein Barr virus, can also be a factor.

 TCM and acupuncture treatment for Rheumatoid arthritis works on multiple levels.
 Acupuncture can help to reduce inflammation and stiffness in the joints.
 TCM treatment with herbs helps to improve and balance immune function.
 Acupuncture can also relieve emotional symptoms related to stress, fatigue, and depression.